marcoshidalgonunes/postgres-kafka-connect/README.md

 The data used here was originally taken from the [Graduate Admissions](https://www.kaggle.com/mohansacharya/graduate-admissions) open dataset available on Kaggle.
-The admit csv files are records of students and test scores with their chances of college admission.
-The research csv files contain a flag per student for whether or not they have research experience.
+The admit CSV files are records of students and test scores with their chances of college admission.
+The research CSV files contain a flag per student for whether or not they have research experience.
+These CSV files are in `data` folder.

 ## Components